schulze61/erdos_baseball_project/README.md

 #### Comparison with 538 Model

-We looked at the Brier scores for the 538 models, and we have graphed them below compared to our Opponent model as that was of our four models the one that preformed the best.
+We looked at the Brier scores for the 538 models, and we have graphed them below compared to our Opponent model as that was of our four models the one that performed the best.
 We graph these all below.

 <p align="center">
   <img src="https://github.com/schulze61/erdos_baseball_project/blob/main/images/Brier%20Score%20Comparison%20of%20Model%20with%20538.png"/>
 </p>

-We then calculate the average Brier scores over the years for these models and record them in the following table, we observe that the 538 models appear to out perform our simulation model by about 2 standard deviations.
+We then calculate the average Brier scores over the years for these models and record them in the following table, we observe that the 538 models appears to out perform our simulation model by about 2 standard deviations.
 Thus, we conclude that our simulation model does not improve upon the 538 model.

 | Model | Mean  | Standard Deviation |
 |-------|-------|---------------------|